conlin-matt/SurfRCaT/README.md

 ## How do I use it?

 SurfRCaT can be obtained and used in one of two ways: via the pre-compiled application or by building it from the source code.
-Either way, you must first have images from your camera to feed to the program.
-This is with the exception of the WebCAT surfcam array deployed by the Southeastern Coastal Ocean Observing Regional Association ([see here](https://secoora.org/webcat/)).
-If you want to use one of these cameras, SurfRCaT will get the imagery for you.
+If you want to calibrate a camera from the WebCAT surfcam array deployed by the Southeastern Coastal Ocean Observing Regional Association ([see here](https://secoora.org/webcat/)), SurfRCaT will automatically get all inputs.

 ### 1. SurfRCaT via precompiled app

 SurfRCaT has been bundled into a standalone application.
 You won't need to do any coding to use it.
-DISCLAIMER: The app can only be run on computers running Windows.
-Additionally, while the app has been tested to run well on a number of different machines, I cannot guarantee that it will run without error on all Windows machines.
-Any issues should be reported to the Issues page, and I will do my best to amend them.
+NOTE: The app can only be run on Windows machines.

 Steps for obtaining the SurfRCaT app:
 1) [Download](https://www.dropbox.com/s/xhh5aji6kcg705v/SurfRCaT_V2_2.exe?dl=1) the tool.